romw314/pyLegoMario/README.md

 On Windows you will need Python 3.9 or higher for Bluetooth sockets to work properly.

-I have not tested this on Mac or Linux.
+I tested this on Mac and Windows.
+I have not tested this on Linux.